 Off-Grid Heat: Wood Versus Propane

-Off-grid living brings a number of challenges on how to meet your basic needs.
+Off-grid living brings a number of challenges on how to meet our basic needs.
 One of them is heating your home in the winter.
 Wood heat and propane are the two most popular options when you live off-grid.
 You can choose one over the other or use both.

 As in my article comparing solar versus propane refrigeration, I am going to give you my tips and experiences based on my 29+ years of living off the grid.